tianyi-lab/ChartAlignBench/README.md

 # 📊 ChartAlignBench
-Code for "ChartAB: A Benchmark for Chart Grounding &amp; Dense Alignment"

 [**📖 Paper**]() | [**📚HuggingFace Dataset**](https://huggingface.co/datasets/umd-zhou-lab/ChartAlignBench)

-This repo contains the official evaluation code and dataset for the paper "ChartAlignBench: A Benchmark for Chart Grounding &amp; Dense Alignment"<br>
+This repo contains the official evaluation code and dataset for the paper "ChartAB: A Benchmark for Chart Grounding &amp; Dense Alignment"<br>

 ## Highlights
 - 🔥 **9,000+** instances for VLM evaluation on **Dense Chart Grounding** and **Multi-Chart Alignment**.